IBM/aspera-cli/docs/README.erb.md

 > If you are developing an application, prefer the APIs or SDKs instead.

 <%=tool%> is designed for command-line interaction with IBM Aspera products, enabling users to execute remote commands and perform high-performance file transfers.
-It supports both interactive terminal operations (e.g., maintenance tasks on VT100-compatible terminals) and scripting use cases (e.g., batch jobs via shell scripts or `cron`).
+It supports both interactive terminal operations (for example, maintenance tasks on VT100-compatible terminals) and scripting use cases (for example, batch jobs via shell scripts or `cron`).

 Internally, <%=tool%> integrates several components: